actions-marketplace-validations/Engineering-Change_Action/README.md

 > Step two

-Open a codespace or download and git clone the repo to initialize using command line as I will guide you through the process from start to finish
+Open a codespace or download and git clone the repo to initialize using command line as I will guide you through the process from start to finish. lastly, Open a terminal window.

 > Step three

 `git pull origin main`

 `npm init -y`